mediaexplorer74/WAW/README.md

 ## What is WAW

-WAW is the concept / lib / proto used some Whatsapp Business analogue (some WA gateway to send / recieve WA message).
+WAW is the concept / lib / proto used  Whatsapp Business API analogue (Wanesia Lite WA gateway to send / recieve WA message).

 I suddenly found this things:
 - https://lite.wanesia.com
 - https://wanesia.id